arpitmx/pyGoogler/README.md

 INPUT : User simply inputs his search inputs.

-OUTPUT : FGT will go through first n websites and tell how many keywords of search inputs are found in the website, accordingly user can open website which have most matching keyword (Higher chance of finding the ans.) .
+OUTPUT : FGT will go through first n websites and compare how many keywords of search inputs are found in the website, accordingly user can open website which have most matching keyword (Higher chance of finding more relatable content.) .

 ----------------------------------